JiaminHan/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > list all files and directories in the current working directory list all contents, including hidden files and directories list all contents in the working directory in long format With -l, print sizes in human-readable format list all contents in human readable format order the files and directories by the time they were last modified without group names
+> > ls --list all files and directories in the current working directory ls -a --list all contents, including hidden files and directories ls -l --list all contents in the working directory in long format ls -lh --list all contents in the working directory in long format and print sizes in human-readable format ls -lah --list all contents in human readable format, including hidden files ls -t --order the files and directories by the time they were last modified ls -Glp --list without group names

 ---